14 Oct Choosing THE BEST Ballistic Safety Glasses for Military & Airsoft

 Before considering getting all those tactical weapon attachments and other cool stuff it is necessary to first get proper ballistic safety glasses.
 This means you don’t want to be close-handed and want to do serious research to protect your eyes.
 Especially for our airsoft brothers and sisters out there, this is even more important because doing our sport also means you’re getting shot at.

-Choosing The Best Ballistic Safety Glasses for Shooting (or Airsoft & Milsim)
+Choosing THE BEST Ballistic Safety Glasses for Military & Airsoft

 Ballistic Safety Glasses vs Goggles

 Ballistic safety glasses and goggles both have their advantages and disadvantages.
 The difference between the two is pretty straight forward.

 Goggles are fully sealed and provide a full 360° protection for your eyes against dirt, debris or projectiles that might come at you from the sides.
 Because of their high protection level, they are in general more heavier and bulkier in design.